uber/tchannel/docs/protocol.md

 You can use read the `sk` and forward the call request to a specific process that has ownership for the shard key.

-### Transport Header `xs` -- Cross scope request
+### Transport Header `cr` -- Custom routing

-The cross scope request header when set determines whether this request should be routed to the cross scope service.
+The custom routing request header must be set to a valid service name.

-A scope is a prefix on the service name like `.us-east-1.prod.`.
+When the custom routing header is set we will route to the service name in the `cr` header instead of the service name in the call request.

-This header should be set for requests when you don't know which scope they belong to and the cross scope service should be able to decide where the requests should be routed to (i.e. which datacenter) and is responsible for routing it.
+It is expected that the service in the `cr` header is capable of routing the request to the correct end destination.

 ### A note on `host:port` header values